A Rare Sentence

 - In a textual review of Turkish Star Wars, Spoony wrote:

 The scene ends gracefully by ramming the camera into the nostril of an ugly alien who looks like Linda Hunt dunked in turquoise paint and wearing a green Bozo the Clown wig and a black pinstriped suit.
 I'm fairly certain I've written about thirty sentences that have never been uttered before in the entire history of the English language just describing the total lunacy being displayed on the screen.
 I think I'm going out of my fucking mind.

-- In ep 6 of Penny Arcade's D&D Podcast, Wil Wheaton ends up giving a little speech about the absurdity of the situation he has found himself in.
+- In season 6 of Acquisitions Incorporated, Wil Wheaton ends up giving a little speech about the absurdity of the situation he has found himself in.

 - Troy from Blogger Beware does this occasionally when reviewing a Goosebumps book.
 For example, in "In "Phantom of the Auditorium":

 The Corn Flakes aren't soggy yet, so the Phantom must be near.
 I still can't believe that sentence needed to be written by me.
 Amazing.

 - In the Cinnamon Bunzuh! review of Animorphs #39, both Adam and Ifi agree that the plot is dumb and nonsensical.
 "That said, 'And then the Dracon beam blew up the buffalo' is one of the best lines I have ever read."

 - One person in the comment section suggests K.A.
 Applegate just gave that line to the ghostwriter and said to construct a story around it.